Overwhelmed44/NumberRecognition/README.md

-# Digit Recognition
+# Numbers Recognition
-Web application that recognize hand-drawn digits
+Web application that recognize hand-drawn numbers

 - Python 3.12 used
 - CNN model built with keras